cfbolz/pypy-15-blog/blogpost.rst

 compatible with CPython, particularly the Python 3 line as well as extenion module support.

+..
+XXX antocuni: other things we did were to "bring pypy to the real world";
+   some of the following tasks were done even before 2012, so not sure if it's better to make a dedicated paragraph to it, but it includes things like: virtualenv, ctypes, setuptools/distutils, and probably others.

+..
+XXX antocuni: following the previous paragraph, we should probably say that this is more or less the time when people actually started to use PyPy in the real industry: e.g., Gambit uses PyPy since late 2012, I'm sure we can find other examples if needed.

 .. _`Software Freedom Conservancy`: https://sfconservancy.org/
 .. _major: https://morepypy.blogspot.com/2013/10/incremental-garbage-collector-in-pypy.html
 .. _warmup: https://morepypy.blogspot.com/2015/10/pypy-memory-and-warmup-improvements-2.html